ONSdigital/ons-schema-definitions/docs/respondent_management_to_electronic_questionnaire.rst

   form_type
     The particular form_type for a responding unit survey_url
-    An optional URL for a survey JSON to run return_by
+    An optional URL for a remote survey JSON.
+This claim is used to tell Survey Runner to load the schema JSON from a remote location return_by
     A date which represents the return date for a particular collection exercise for a survey.
 Represented by a ISO_8601 YYYY-MM-DD date. roles